31 Altitude Definitions & Measurement

 Relating Density Altitude & Pressure Altitude

 Unlike pressure altitude, density altitude must be calculated from measurements of pressure altitude corrected for non-standard ambient temperature conditions relative to the ISA temperature standard.
-In this regard, the term “nonstandard” means that the local temperature deviates (i.e., higher or lower) from the ISA standard value of temperature at any given pressure altitude.
-For example, for a temperature that is higher than the ISA standard temperature, then the density will be lower but the density altitude will be higher than the pressure altitude.
+In this regard, “nonstandard” means that the local temperature deviates (i.e., higher or lower) from the ISA standard temperature value at any given pressure altitude.
+For example, the density will be lower for a temperature higher than the ISA standard temperature, but the density altitude will be higher than the pressure altitude.

 Density Altitude Calculation